 Quick Start Guide: Writing a Best Practices Article

-One of the many strengths of NCSSS institutions is the gifted, innovative and hard-working educators of our member schools.
+NCSSS is comprised of the most gifted, innovative and hard-working educators in our member schools.
 The courses, projects and lessons taught by NCSSS educators reflect the best practices in STEM education, and one of our organizational aims is to disseminate these best instructional practices among member schools, as well as to educators at other institutions.
-The NCSSS Journal is a perfect place to publish and share our best practices in teaching and learning.
-In the next few issues of the NCSSS Journal, we plan to highlight the innovative practices at our member schools, and we invite you to submit examples of effective practices from your experience as an educator.

-Given our busy schedules, however, writing up teaching methodologies as a best practices article could seem daunting, but we educators typically already have the critical pieces of a best practice article already written up – lesson plans, presentations, handouts, etc. In order to assist you in the development of an article for publication in a forthcoming issue of the NCSSS Journal, we have developed a Quick Start Guide that will help you organize your thoughts and materials to share with NCSSS colleagues.
+Writing best practices articles can seem daunting, especially with our busy schedules and lives, but educators typically already have the critical pieces of a best practice article already written up – lesson plans, presentations, handouts, etc. Below are several tips that will help you organize your thoughts and materials to share with NCSSS colleagues.

-- Refer to previous versions of the NCSSSMST journal for examples of published articles
+- Refer to previous versions of the STEM Edge for examples of published articles.

 Formatting & Manuscript Submission:

-- Submit your manuscript as a Word document (.doc).
+- Submit your STEM Edge or blog article as a Word document (.doc).
 Figures, photos, and other graphics should be embedded in the Word document AND also submitted as separate files to be used during the layout process.

-- A 200-word abstract should accompany your submission.
+- A short bio and headshot should accompany your submission.